AnyaKovalenko/rampart-protocol-HIV-1_partial-pol/README.md

 These two options provide flexibility depending on whether you prefer full-genome or amplicon-focused visualization during sequencing.

 ## Associated Wet Lab Protocol
-These RAMPART configurations are intended for use with the companion `HIV-1 partial-pol gene nanopore sequencing protocol` (published on protocols.io), which describes the upstream wet-lab workflow including RT-PCR, amplicon generation, and library prep.
+These RAMPART configurations are intended for use with the companion `HIV-1 partial-pol nanopore sequencing protocol` (published on protocols.io), which describes the upstream wet-lab workflow including RT-PCR, amplicon generation, and library prep.

 ## Running RAMPART